To Me, Love Me

 ‘I think she’d smile’

-And yet every now and then, I catch a glimpse of her.
+But still every now and then, I catch a glimpse of her.
 It might be dancing in the kitchen to my mum’s 80s housework music, and I realise she’s still in there, just layered over, never completely gone.
 She just had to make space for someone else.

 She’s still in there.
 And we shouldn’t feel guilty for sometimes missing her.

-Sometimes I look back at photos of 20 year old me, holding my newborn, and I want to tell her it’s ok that her life turned out differently.
+Sometimes I look back at photos of 20 year old me holding my newborn, and I want to tell her it’s ok that her life turned out differently.
 That motherhood would become the making of her in ways she never knew she needed.
 She might not see all the places she thought she would, but she’ll live so many lives she won’t feel she’s missed out.

 Maybe the biggest secret of motherhood